J-Qiao/gpt-demo/README.md

 # gpt-demo
-This repository stores work processes for creating a webpage featuring VoiceOut Chatbot Demo.
+This repository stores work progress of traing a Chatbot simulating dialectical behavior therapy.